-As part of a push to adopt modern internet standards, we attempted to make our customer’s websites available over IPv6 using Azure.
+As part of a push to adopt modern internet standards, we explored making our customer’s websites available over IPv6 using Azure.
 We were surprised to find that support is very limited: it can be done using VMs, but not with any of the higher-level PaaS components.

 The driving force behind this was internet.nl, which is an initiative of the Dutch Internet Standards Platform.
 It is a test tool that shows if your website has things like HTTPS and DNSSEC configured properly.
 It shows that we do not have IPv6.